AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 The result should show that the host is listening on the port.
 !["Netstat"](https://raw.githubusercontent.com/demisto/content-docs/de30769a3caa7d8d880563ff613857c7486fbcbf/docs/doc_imgs/reference/PowershellRemoting/9-trouble.JPG "Netstat")

-If the host is not listening on the port, make sure the host actually received the GPO that was previously configured.
+If the host is not listening on the port, verify the host actually received the GPO that was previously configured.

 From the command line run:
 **gpresult /r -scope computer**